lukedoomer/spawn-web-request/README.md

 # spawn-web-request
-A suite of shell scripts to spwan web requests to get something online which everone dogfights for.
+A suite of shell scripts to spwan web requests to get something online which everyone dogfights for.

-You need to have paralle and [mitmproxy](https://github.com/mitmproxy/mitmproxy) installed.<br>
+You need to have paralle and curl installed.<br>
-Also you need to know [how to use](http://docs.mitmproxy.org/en/stable/tutorials/30second.html) mitmproxy to record.<br>
+Also you need to know how to export curl command from mitmproxy or firebug.<br>
-Once you save the flow which you want to replay, type
+Once you save the curl script which you want to replay, type

-`./parallel_run.sh -n <number of instances> -e './replay.sh -f <saved flow to replay> -d <delay up to random seconds> -c \"<condition to stop>\"'`
+`./parallel_run.sh -n <number of instances> -e './replay.sh -f <curl script to replay> -d <delay up to random seconds> -c \"<condition to stop>\"'`